 For private rentals, the most common type of tenancy in the England is an Assured Shorthold Tenancy (AST).
 These tenancies usually begin as fixed term tenancies where the duration is defined from the outset, typically anywhere between 6 months to three years (but can be up to seven years) as mutually agreed between the landlord and tenant.

 An AST can be ended at the end of a fixed term or in line with a pre negotiated break clause within the agreement and by either party.
 A landlord must always serve a prescribed notice (a Section 21 Notice) to gain possession of the property and may need to obtain a court order.
-This type of notice usually requires a minimum notice period of two months but it will depend on the length of the rental periods.
+Currently it is necessary to give tenants at least six months’ prior notice and which cannot be served until after the initial four months of the tenancy have expired.
+This supersedes any notice period that may be contained within and exiting tenancy agreement itself.
 However, if the tenant is in serious breach of the terms of the tenancy agreement (including rent arrears) then the landlord can apply to the courts for a possession order, citing one of the Grounds for Possession contained in the Housing Act 1988 (as amended).

 At the end of the fixed term, a new fixed term agreement is often made or the tenants move out.
 Alternatively, the tenancy might become a periodic tenancy.
 Periodic tenancies do not have a fixed end date, but continue on a month by month basis until ended by either the landlord or the tenant.
 Again if the landlord wants to end the tenancy he/she must serve a Section 21 Notice or one of the Grounds for Possession Notices as above to end the tenancy.

 Fixed term tenancies